 The class enables people to develop an ownership and authorship of their own movement, it challenges the dancers physically, and, at the same time, works towards creating a sense of a community.

 The class allows insight into the way Hagit works with her Company of dancers in London, with whom she creates choreographic works that perform internationally.
 Hagit has been facilitating these classes for both professional dancers and the community around Europe, Scandinavia, UK and Israel and has many dedicated followers.
-She is now writing her PhD in choreography, where she is articulating her approach and philosophy with her practical work as a teacher, choreographer and performer.

 ABOUT HAGIT'S TEACHING IN GENERAL - I believe in developing with the students a sense of community, honest communication, thinking bodies, positive (but still demanding) challenges and empathic manners.
 I encourage a passionate, emotional and experimental approach to dancing, dance technique, improvisation and choreography.
 I challenge the students to take risks, to work with and against their habits and individual movement choices.
 I strive to create a safe and encouraging space for the students, as well as to nourish their energy, curiosity, creativity and personal responsibility.
 I aim to develop dancers’ awareness’ to touch, time, space, the idea of listening (to themselves and to others), and patience.
 I incorporate the knowledge of the dance world (practitioners, choreographers, pioneers, thinkers, historians etc.), theory, discussions and reflection.
 In that, the teaching for me is another fundamental source of collaboration.